skrizzy16/rtdtest94/docs/source/Threat Stack Agent.rst

 ----------------------
 Before you install the Threat Stack host-based Agent, you must prepare your Linux distribution to work with the Agent.

-The Threat Stack host-based Agent uses the Linux Audit Framework to collect files, network, and process data.
+The Threat Stack host-based Agent uses the Linux Audit Framework to collect file, network, and process data.

 Check for other Agents
 ----------------------